marcel-van-de-kamp/movie-assignments/exercises/11a - processing user input (template driven)/assignment.md

 - *[pipes](https://angular.io/docs/ts/latest/guide/pipes.html)*

 **Steps**:
-- When using template driven forms and/or the `NgModule` directive, we need to import the `FormsModule` located in `@angular/forms`.
+- When using template driven forms and/or the `NgModel` directive, we need to import the `FormsModule` located in `@angular/forms`.
+Double check this is done in the movie module.
-- encapsulate the input fields with a `<form novalidate>` element.
+- Encapsulate the input fields and button in the template of the movie detail component with a `<form novalidate>` element.
-> Angular will slap an error in your face (actually in the console), see if you can fix it.
+> Angular will slap an error in your face (actually in the console of the browser), see if you can fix it.
-- Add a `name` attribute to al input fields and set a value to it.
+- Add a `name` attribute to all input fields and set a value to it, for example `name="genre"`.
-- Add a *template reference variable* `movieForm` to the `form` element and assign the `ngForm` object to it.
+- Add a *template reference variable* `movieForm` to the `form` element and assign the `ngForm` directive to it.
-> Your now able to access the form object that angular creates in the template via the `movieForm` variable.
+> You are now able to access the form object that angular creates in the template via the `movieForm` variable.
 > Check it out and output its value in the template by using the `json` filter/pipe `{{ movieForm.value | json }}`.

-> We now have two seperate states to keep track of inside the detail component, but we should let `NgForm` do all the work for us,
+> We now have two seperate states to keep track of inside the detail component, but we should let `NgForm` do all the work for us:
-> besides that we only want the details to be updated once we press a save button:
 - Remove the event bindings from the `ngModel` directives so only the changes to the model are reflected to the view, and not vice versa.
+> Notice that the details that are interpolated, i.e. `{{movie.name}}`, are not updated anymore when changing the input.
-- Add a save button with type `submit` to the bottom of the form.
+- Change the type of the save button to `submit` and remove the binding to the `click` event.
-- Add a function `onSubmit` to the movie detail component with one parameter `value` of type `any`.
-> If you used the same names in the `name` attributes as the property names of a movie, you could also type the `value` parameter as a `Movie`.
-- Map the properties on the `value` parameter to our `movie` model object.
-You could use `Object.assign` if `value` actually is a `Movie`.
-- Bind de `ngSubmit` event that is emitted by the `ngForm` directive on the `<form>` element to the `onSubmit` function and supply the value of the form as parameter: `onSubmit(movieForm.value)`.
+- Bind de `ngSubmit` event that is emitted by the `ngForm` directive on the `<form>` element to the `onSaveClicked` function and supply the value of the form as parameter: `onSaveClicked(movieForm.value)`.
+Add a parameter `value` to the `onSaveClicked` function in the movie detail component.
+> If you used the same names in the `name` attributes as the property names of a movie (name, genre, rating), `movieForm.value` will have the same properties as a `Movie`.
+- Because we have removed the 'two way binding' to the `movie` property, we need to map/set the values we receive in the `onSaveClicked` function to the `movie` before calling `emit`.
+So `this.movie.name = value.name` etcetera..

+**Extra**:
-> Our model still changes directly when we press the *Escape* key in the `genre` input field.
+> Our `movie` model still changes directly when we press the *Escape* key in the `genre` input field.
 - Create a template reference variable `#genre` on the genre input element and assign the `ngModel` object to it.
-- Remove the `onClearGenre` function from the component and use the template reference variable to clear the genre *Escape* key: `genre.control.setValue('')`.
+- Use the template reference variable to clear the genre when the *Escape* key is pressed, by accessing the form control that Angular has created for it and calling its `setValue` method: `genre.control.setValue('')`.
-> By only one way binding the form model, the form also can be easily reset because we still have the original data in the `movie` input property.
+> Because we removed the two way binding from the input fields, the form can also can be easily reset because we still have the original data in the `movie` input property.
+- Add another button to the form `Reset..`, with `type="reset"`. bind a `onResetClicked` method to the click event of the button and supply the `movieForm` as parameter.
+- In the `onResetClicked` method, call the `resetForm` method on the `movieForm` parameter and supply the `movie` as parameter.

 **Result**:
 > We now use a ngForm to capture input changes without directly modifying the model, and we are writing the data to the model on submit.